ItzakSanchez/LoginFormApplication-w-SpringBoot/README.md

 The main purpose of this project is learning.
 You are free to explore the code and test it</br>
   -Download the files and import into your IDE</br>
   -Execute LoginFormApplication.java (main method)</br>
-  -enter to localhost:8080 (http port)
+  -Enter to localhost:8080 (http port)

 ## Contact
 email: edgaritzak@outlook.com